2019 Annual Report of Glencore plc

 Risk appetite - Low.
 It is our policy to ensure we proactively engage with local communities to maintain our social licence to operate.

-Risk description - Our operations have a significant effect on our workforce, and surrounding communities and on society as a whole.
+Our operations have a significant effect on our workforce, and surrounding communities and on society as a whole.
 We recognise the contribution our business activities make to the national and local economies in which we operate.
 As a result, the continued success of our existing operations and our future projects are in part dependent on broad support and a healthy relationship with the communities surrounding our operations as well as our ability to promote diversified and resilient local economies.

-Comments/impacts to the Group - A perception that we are not respecting human rights or generating local sustainable benefits could have a negative impact on our “social licence to operate”, our ability to secure access to new resources and our financial performance.
+A perception that we are not respecting human rights or generating local sustainable benefits could have a negative impact on our “social licence to operate”, our ability to secure access to new resources and our financial performance.
 The consequences of adverse community reaction or allegations of human rights incidents could also have a material adverse impact on the cost, profitability, ability to finance or even the viability of an operation and the safety and security of our workforce and assets.
 Locally based events could escalate to disputes with regional and national governments as well as with other stakeholders and potentially result in reputational damage and social instability that may affect the perceived and real value of our assets.

 We uphold and respect the human rights of our people and our local communities.
 Where we may cause adverse impacts on our stakeholders, we seek to apply relevant international standards to understand, control and mitigate the impact.
 We also seek to apply the Voluntary Principles on Security and Human Rights in regions where there is a high risk to human rights.
+At Antapaccay, we have engaged external human rights experts to undertake an independent human rights review to build an understanding of stakeholder perceptions and concerns about the operation.

 We seek to make our grievance mechanisms available to the community members impacted by our operations.
 We review all complaints received and take actions when necessary to address the issues raised.